apache/cordova-coho/docs/setting-up-gpg.md

 # Creating a PGP key for Releases

+- You need a PGP key to sign releases for Apache Cordova.
+- [GnuPG, short `gpg`](http://www.apache.org/dev/openpgp.html#gnupg) is the Apache recommended client to create and manage these keys.

+## Installation

 On a Mac:

     brew install gpg

+## Create a key

 How to create a key: http://www.apache.org/dev/openpgp.html#generate-key
  * email = you@apache.org